tossinramen/shapes_api/API.md

 In particular, Shapes API will not support initially:

-* System/developer role message \- these are already part of the shape settings
+- System/developer role message \- these are already part of the shape settings
-* Multiple messages/message history \- for now we rely on the Shape memory for this, no need to specify these.
+- Multiple messages/message history \- for now we rely on the Shape memory for this, no need to specify these.
 Essentially, we ignore all other messages except the last role=”user” message in the request.
-* Streaming requests \- for now shapes API will be limited to non-streaming responses only
+- Streaming requests \- for now shapes API will be limited to non-streaming responses only
-* Tool calls \- not all models support tool calls.
+- Tool calls \- not all models support tool calls.
 We might enable this for specific models later
-* Temperature, and other parameters that can be sent normally \- this is to prevent unwanted changes to the shape personality as configured in the shape settings
+- Temperature, and other parameters that can be sent normally \- this is to prevent unwanted changes to the shape personality as configured in the shape settings

 ### Rate limits

 To ensure stability of the shapes, the Shapes API will be heavily rate limited.
 If the standard limits don't work for you, we can increase those on a shape-by-shape basis, to ensure a smooth experience for all users of the shape.

+Send us an email at hi@shapes.inc to ask for a rate limit increase.

 ## How to use the Shapes API?